Last updated 23rd March, 2025

 To dig up the tarmac, you should hire a pneumatic drill which will cost around £60 to £70 per day.
 This will allow you to get the job done quickly without spending hours using a spade.

-To ensure your tarmac driveway is long-lasting and durable, you should hire a professional driveway installer who will ensure that is fitted properly.
+To ensure your tarmac driveway is long-lasting and durable, you should hire a professional driveway installer who will ensure that it is fitted properly.
 This will cost around £150 to £200 per day.

 Before hiring a professional driveway specialist, you should check that they have the right qualifications such as an NVQ in hard landscaping or roadbuilding.
 You should also enquire about their experience and ask for evidence of previous work.